Battle of Camp Hill: Battle

-The killing of two civilians
+Killing of two civilians

 Two cases were commented on shortly after the battle:

 Some of the troopers riding up to an inn, the ostler came out to take their horses, he was cut down and killed.

 A minister was slain in the street.
 Parliamentary supporters said he was mistaken for the minister of Birmingham, a vocal supporter of the Parliamentary cause, and was therefore murdered.
 The Royalists said that he told the troopers that "the King was a perjured, Papistical King, and that he would rather die than live under such a King", and on hearing this the enraged troopers obliged him by cutting him down.

 Parliamentary supporters alleged he had long been a lunatic, held "Jewish opinions", and had been held in Bedlam and other prisons, some said for sixteen and others twenty-two years, and had only recently been released.
 On him were found a number of "idle and foolish papers", which the Parliament said proved him mad, the Royalists said proved him immoral.
 Like some other foolish people he kept a diary, and entered in it a number of matters that might well have been left out.
 "28th March.
 A comfortable kiss from Mrs. E., with some moistness.
 A cynamon kiss from a noted woman.
 A kiss from a girl of 14 years old".

 The historian John Willis-Bund states that nothing could show better the feelings of both parties, and it may or may not have been in accordance with the laws of war to have cut down a preacher making disloyal speeches, but to kill in cold blood a man who had in his pocket a journal with doubtful entries was a disgrace even to those wild times.